DeTeam/webcam-stream/README.md

-# Webcam streaming with raspberry pi
+# Webcam streaming with Raspberry Pi

-Below you can find steps I took in order to setup by old raspberry pi (original, Model B) as a webcam HLS streaming service.
+Below you can find steps I took in order to setup by old Raspberry Pi (original, Model B) as a webcam HLS streaming service.
 Both the streaming and the index.html are protected with basic authentication and Fail2ban on top.

-Worth mentioning, even though the solution seem rather stable, it is DYI thing and I would not recommend relying on it for life-critical use-cases.
+Worth mentioning, even though the solution seems rather stable, it is DYI thing and I would not recommend relying on it for life-critical use-cases.
 If your goal is just to satisfy your curiosity — go ahead.

-We can split our journey in several blocks, each one adds up to our end-goal: having secure enough HLS webcam streaming service with your raspberry.
+We can split our journey in several sections, each one adds up to our end-goal: having secure enough HLS webcam streaming service with your raspberry.

 ## Table of Contents